-An assessment of the risk management training needs of all staff will be documented within the Trust's Training needs analysis which will be reviewed on an annual basis and action plans developed.
+An assessment of the risk management training needs of all staff will be documented within the Trust's Learning needs analysis which will be reviewed on an annual basis and action plans developed.
 This assessment will be linked to incidents, claims, complaints, risk assessments, external assurance and performance indicators.
 The Risk Manager role has responsibility to ensure this training process is in place and will liaise with Trusts Health and Safety Advisor in delivering the H&S Risk assessment process.

-The Trust's training prospectus will include details of all risk management courses.
 Local risk management training needs identified by individual areas will be discussed with the Risk Manager.